4Players/odin-server/README.md

 ### The `[internal]` section

-The `[limit.peer]` section is used to configure internal settings for debugging.
+The `[internal]` section is used to configure internal settings for debugging.

 #### `log_hanging_api_calls`